 We’ve talked about the benefits of sea moss.
 But before you dive in headfirst, consider the possible side effects of taking the sea veggie.

-- Heavy metals: Sea moss can absorb some of the heavy metals in which it grows.
-While having small amounts of these metals in your system isn’t toxic, it’s important not to overconsume them.
+Sea moss can absorb some of the heavy metals in which it grows.
+While having small amounts of these metals in your system isn’t toxic, it’s essential not to overconsume them.

 The Bottom Line

-Although sea moss research might be in its infancy, early research shows it could be a valuable supplement to your diet.
-The key is to follow dosing instructions and listen to your body.
+Although sea moss research is in its infancy, early research shows it could be a valuable supplement to your diet.
+The key is to follow dosing instructions, listen to your body, and talk to your healthcare practitioner before trying anything new.